Skip to main content

 Yet, if the man or woman of your dreams already wanted to love you in the way you wanted to be loved, wouldn't they already be doing so?
 (We're ignoring a for now few specific situations such as magical interference from other parties, which might be able to block this.)

-Now, I have no moral objection to trying to control someone's love.
+Now, talking here as a magic spell caster -- I have no moral objection to trying to control someone's love.
 Please, don't lie for my sake.
 Thing is, when you can't even be honest with yourself about your motives, it sends you hunting in all kinds of inappropriate directions for trying to achieve what you (mis)perceive to be your goal.

 The result?
 You actually do harm to your case, and make it more difficult to achieve.